 Programs also offer information on risk reduction that strives to empower victims, teaches them how to recognize warning signals and how to avoid potential attacks, and to do so without victim-blaming approaches.
-Throughout the year, ongoing awareness and prevention campaigns are directed to students and employees, including faculty, often taking the form of presentations in University 150 classes, information booths at community events, emails, regularly scheduled crime prevention and personal protection classes, and a variety of programs offered through WAVE.
+Throughout the year, ongoing awareness and prevention campaigns are directed to students and employees, including faculty..